cortexrd/Knack-Toolkit-Library/README.md

 -   Idle timeout watchdog
 -   Spinner timeout watchdog
 -   Numeric pre-validation
--   Force uppercases on desired fields
+-   Force uppercase on desired fields
 -   Auto-focus on first field of a form or search field in a table
 -   Dropdown selector improvements
--   Kiosk mode
+-   Kiosk mode support
 -   Debug window for embedded devices

 Click the following link if you are interested to know more about [Advanced Features](#advanced-features).